-They ultimately chose the historical town of Durango, Colorado for its quaint and quiet small-town charm.
+They ultimately chose the historical town of Durango, Colorado, for its quaint and quiet small-town charm.
 Once settled, he began researching entrepreneurial possibilities.
 He narrowed his options down to opening either a car wash or a chocolate shop.

-Durango is a tourist town in Southwestern Colorado which is known for its outdoor activities, nearby ancient ruins (including Mesa Verde National Park), and scenic railroad.
+Durango is a tourist town in Southwestern Colorado that is known for its outdoor activities, nearby ancient ruins (including Mesa Verde National Park), and scenic railroad.
 Thousands of people flock to the town each year, making it a perfect location for a chocolate and confectionery store.

 The town had no candy store at the time, and Crail has said in interviews that he didn’t want to own a car wash.
 That left the option of opening a candy store!

 In an interview with Candy Industry, he revealed that he would have been satisfied with opening a See’s Candy store.
 Unfortunately, the company wouldn’t allow franchises.
-Instead, he enlisted two partners and, together, they opened the first Rocky Mountain Candy Factory (RMCF) location on Memorial Day in 1981 right on Main Street in the heart of Durango.
+Instead, he enlisted two partners, and together, they opened the first Rocky Mountain Candy Factory (RMCF) location on Memorial Day in 1981, right on Main Street in the heart of Durango.